 If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

-Whether you’re a fan of football, basketball, tennis, golf, racing, skateboarding, or something entirely different, we’ve got you covered.
+Whether you’re an enthusiast of football, basketball, tennis, golf, racing, skateboarding, or something completely different, we’ve got you covered.

 In this list, we’ll highlight the top-notch sports games on Steam, PlayStation, Xbox, and Nintendo Switch platforms.